monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 * [CircleCI](https://circleci.com/) as a continuous integration platform for deployment to AWS and for automated testing
 * [Prismic](https://prismic.io/) for Content Management

-**The following are instructions for generating a static site with Middleman, Amazon Web Services, CircleCI and Prismic from scratch.**
+**Step-by-step instructions for generating a static site with Middleman, Amazon Web Services, CircleCI and Prismic**

 ## Table of Contents
 1. [Running the local web server](#web_server)